 Most people work for an organization to contribute and make a difference.
 While people work hard enough to complete their part of the work, it is also essential to convey the hard work in the annual performance appraisal.
 Many of us may fail to express our side of the story which is why one must know some tips to keep you going with the performance check.

 While people work the whole year effectively, they must also know how to deal with the difficult questions in the annual performance appraisal.
 It is essential to showcase your efforts and hard work in the process because in the end all of us want a promotion and a raise in pay.
 No one wants to be a poor performer in the appraisal process.
-This is why we are here to help you provide the best appraisal tips so that you can rock the appraisal.
+This is why we are here to help you provide the best Employees Appraisal tips so that you can rock the appraisal.

 What is an Appraisal?